• Skip to primary navigation

 Notes

-**Occasionally, baking soda can cause a reaction in baked goods that results in an unpleasant ammonia smell.
-If you're concerned about it happening, you could use 2 teaspoons of gluten-free baking powder instead of baking soda.
-Make sure the baking powder is fresh and not expired.
+• Occasionally, baking soda can cause a reaction in baked goods, resulting in an ammonia smell.
+If you're concerned about it happening, use 2 teaspoons of fresh, gluten-free baking powder instead.

 Nutrition per Serving

-Serving: 1muffin | Calories: 178kcal | Carbohydrates: 6g | Protein: 6g | Fat: 14g | Saturated Fat: 5g | Sodium: 128mg | Fiber: 2g | Sugar: 1g
+Serving: 1 muffin | Calories: 178 kcal | Carbohydrates: 6 g | Protein: 6 g | Fat: 14 g | Saturated Fat: 5 g | Sodium: 128 mg | Fiber: 2 g | Sugar: 1 g

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-More Keto Breakfast Recipes
+More Breakfast Recipes

-• Egg muffins on a white plate.
+• Egg muffins are served on a white plate.

 Breakfast Egg Muffins

-• Mushroom frittata in a white baking dish.
+• Mushroom frittata is served in a white baking dish.

 Mushroom Frittata

-• Turkey hash topped with a fried egg.
+• Turkey hash is topped with a fried egg.

 Turkey Hash